snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Developed the responsive UI screen for the rider page.
 Also researching on various hosting platforms like smarterasp.net, azure and google cloud etc..

 Developed a new feature in the reports page, where we can fetch the upcoming rides and completed rides and also not yet started rides in the reports page.

+Added drop down and a column in front-end to show ride status in reports page.